 - Have the employees fold their papers up and pass them to the front of the room.

-- Redistribute the Post-Its making sure the employee does not get their own name, or the one they filled out.
+- Redistribute the Post-Its making sure the employee does not get their own.

 - Have the employees take turns reading the name of the employee and the comments on the page.